CategoryCondiments & Others

 Steps to Prepare

-- Once shallots begin to change colour, add the blended ingredients and allow to cook until fragrant.
-(Indication: When oil separates from chilli paste.)
+- Blend lemongrass, galangal, garlic and dried chillies.
+In a pan, heat some oil to fry shallots over medium heat.
+Once shallots begin to change colour, add the blended ingredients to the pan and sauté to cook until fragrant.
+(Indication: Oil will separate from chilli paste.)

 - Add blended/crushed peanuts, water and a pinch of salt.
 Mix well and increase the heat to allow the sauce to boil.